 But it is Allen who has won the most Academy Awards in the Best Original Screenplay category, for his films Annie Hall (1977), Hannah and Her Sisters (1986), and Midnight in Paris (2011).

 Which British person has won the most Oscars?

 Film composer John Barry has won more Oscars than any other Brit.
 He has garnered five Academy Awards in total, two for Born Free (1966), and one each for Lion in Winter (1968), Out of Africa (1985) and Dances with Wolves (1990).

 Which British actor has won the most Oscars?

 That would be Daniel Day Lewis with his three wins for My Left Foot, There Will Be Blood and Lincoln.

-The 2020 Academy Awards will be held on Sunday 9th February 2020 and will be broadcast on Sky Cinema in the UK.
-You can access it with a Sky Cinema Pass with Now TV.
+The 2021 Academy Awards will be held on Sunday 25th April and will be broadcast on Sky Cinema in the UK.
+You can access it with a NOW Sky Cinema Pass.